Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

-What Can Cause a Swollen Inguinal Lymph Gland in Dogs?
+What Causes Swollen Inguinal Lymph Glands in Dogs?

 Your dog's lymph glands are basically small tissue masses found in various areas of your dog's body.
 These glands serve several functions such as filtering the blood, storing white blood cells, and various other roles related to the immune system.
 When your dog's lymph glands inflame and swell, this is often due to an infection, auto-immune response, or malignancy.

 Just as you would have an abnormal lump in a breast checked out, a dog with an inflamed lymph node requires prompt testing to rule out any malignancies and determine the underlying causes.
 The causes can be several, some may not be as serious as cancer, but they all do warrant prompt attention.
 Following are several potential causes:

 - Inflamed tissues.
 In this case, the regional lymph glands swell because white blood cells increase to fight a potentially infectious agent.
 The infection may be localized in the lymph nodes themselves or nearby tissues and may be fungal, viral, or bacterial in nature.

 - An allergic reaction or an immune response taking place in the body and causing an increase in the number of cells.